jerryagenyi/slack-rag/docs/n8n-workflow-organization.md

 - `[function]` describes the primary function of the workflow
 - `[version]` indicates the version number (v1, v2, etc.)

+## Workflow Organization Approach

+For this project, we are using a **modular workflow approach** with multiple specialized workflows rather than a single monolithic workflow.
+This approach offers several advantages:

+1. **Maintainability**: Smaller workflows are easier to understand and maintain
+2. **Reliability**: Issues in one workflow don't affect others
+3. **Scalability**: New features can be added as separate workflows
+4. **Performance**: Each workflow can be optimized independently

 ## Workflow Types

-The project uses multiple specialized workflows rather than a single monolithic workflow:
+The project uses the following specialized workflows:

 ### 1. Daily Update Collector